 If you haven't given much thought to state fairs since the days where you could slam down multiple chili cheese dogs and funnel cakes with zero remorse, we get it.
 But with the Great New York State Fair kicking off August 23, it's as good a time as any for a gentle reminder of what you've been missing since then.
 Here, we round out our list of 13 not-to-be-missed indulgences at this year's Fair.

 Fried Specialties honcho Jim Hasbrouck is something of a mad scientist when it comes to the deep fryer, and every summer he unleashes a new deliciously unholy concoction of fried goodness on New York State Fair revelers.
-This year, the man that brought us The Defribulator and The Harvester (see below) serves up not one but two new out-there sandwiches: The Sudden Death, which is a sort of burger stuffed with two patties, macaroni and cheese, and pork belly and jalapenos, then wrapped in bacon strips and deep-fried, and served with a side of melted cheddar cheese or spicy habanero sauce; and the Breakfast Burger, a half-pound burger topped with sausage, bacon, ham, eggs, and hashbrowns.
+The menu includes The Defribulator and The Harvester (see below) as well as newer out-there sandwiches like The Sudden Death, which is a sort of burger stuffed with two patties, macaroni and cheese, and pork belly and jalapenos, then wrapped in bacon strips and deep-fried, and served with a side of melted cheddar cheese or spicy habanero sauce, and the Breakfast Burger, a half-pound burger topped with sausage, bacon, ham, eggs, and hashbrowns.